 The grout was chipped out with a hammer as well as possible, which meant chunks left behind, and the brick work ground clean and flat with a carbide blade designed for grout.
 Again the work was done quickly, just a minute or two for one brick, and produced a nice surface ready for more grout and a new brick.

-Although I have provided links for several different Rockwell kits above, I do recommend either the one higher in the article or the 100 piece kit.
-As an alternative, a set of attachments is also shown should you choose the smaller kit.
+Although there are several different Rockwell kits, I recommend either the one higher in the article.
+As an alternative, a set of attachments is also shown should you choose a smaller kit.

 Overall Impressions and Review of the Rockwell Sonicrafter

 After using the tool for several projects I am very pleased overall.
 I was impressed when it first arrived, with a very nice canvas bag and a small plastic box to contain the accessories.
 The bag turned out to be just too small to hold the tool with some of the accessories attached (it would fit, but sharp saw blades or corners might puncture the bag as it was very tight), which means that attachments need to be removed before storage, but that isn't the end of the world.
 You probably won't use the same attachment next time anyway.

 I initially thought the tool was too heavy, that it would be awkward to use, but that turned out not to be the case.
 The weight is just enough to sand with without having to press the tool down too hard, and isn't too heavy to use for a reasonable period of time.